-3. Acknowledge the fact that you are NOT Superwoman.
 Give yourself permission to not do stuff – the only one creating the pressure is you!
-Get good at asking for help too – that’s a true indicator of resilience btw #justsaying
+Get good at asking for help too – that’s a true indicator of resilience BTW #justsaying.

-4. Slow the FUCK down – I’ve said this before and I’ll say it again….
-‘Slow is smooth, smooth is fast’
+I’ve said this before and I’ll say it again…. ‘slow is smooth, smooth is fast’.

-5. Plan and prioritise – use the time matrix by Stephen Covey to make sure you are spending your time in the right place.
+Try using the time matrix by Stephen Covey to make sure you are spending your time in the right place.
 However long you think it takes to do something – DOUBLE IT!
-Get shut of the 3 x A4 page to do list that is causing you anxiety – just do 3 things a day.
-Know your productivity peak – I’m most productive forst thing in the morning so I do my biggest and ugliest tasks then.
+Get rid of the 3 x A4 page to-do list that is causing you anxiety – just do 3 things a day.
+Know your productivity peak – I’m most productive first thing in the morning so I do my biggest and ugliest tasks then.
 I know I’m crap after 3pm so I stop working at that point.